 Gaming: Morgan Stanley & Co.
-Research estimates that in 2020, COVID-induced lockdowns resulted in an acceleration of gamer adoption—about four years’ worth in terms of player bases, time spent playing and in-game revenue growth.
+Research estimates that COVID-induced lockdowns resulted in an acceleration of gamer adoption in terms of player bases, time spent playing and in-game revenue growth.
 Add to this games becoming the social media venue of choice for many individuals—and platforms offering online multiplayer experiences—and the lines across gaming, entertainment, social media and the virtual environment begin to blur.
 Game developers and publishers are unlikely to squander what may be an opportunity to bridge into other forms of connectivity and keep their in-game content and experiences fresh.

 Consumer tech/communications: Many tech companies are developing products that allow users to interact in these virtual worlds.
 Think VR headsets and AR filters that can be overlaid with a smartphone camera, plus operating systems for PCs that are increasingly more connected.
 Communications and streaming platforms could also fuel the transition by offering their content in a virtual world rather than on a screen.

 Cybersecurity/Digital Infrastructure: Several tangential technologies and trends also could benefit from continued VR/AR adoption.
 One of them is cybersecurity.
 A more digitally connected world will likely lead to more vulnerabilities for cyber threats, and the growing risk could mean opportunities for companies providing cybersecurity solutions.
 Increased digitalization will also require high-speed wireless connectivity powered by 5G, which could mean opportunities to invest in 5G mobile connectivity and digital infrastructure.